Deadnaming: Background

-As part of gender transition, some transgender and non-binary people adopt a new name, often going from a masculine or feminine given name to one which better aligns with their gender identity.
-In the 2010s, transgender activists popularized the term deadname (i.e. a name that is dead) to refer to such a former name.
-The Oxford English Dictionary attests the use of deadname on Twitter in 2010, and use as a verb (i.e. deadnaming) in 2013.
-The term is typically used derisively, with the implication that referring to a transgender person by their former name is unacceptable.
-Journalistic style guides, health-practitioner manuals, and LGBT advocacy groups advise adopting transgender people's self-identified name and pronouns, even when referring to them in the past, prior to transitioning.
+In many cultures, given names are considered either masculine (e.g. John), feminine (e.g. Jane), or unisex (e.g. Jamie), and chosen according to an infant's assigned sex at birth.
+Transgender people have a gender identity which differs from their assigned sex, and thus, may choose to go by a different name.
+In the 2010s, transgender activists popularized the term deadname to refer to such a former name.
+The Oxford English Dictionary attests the use of deadname on Twitter in 2010, and deadnaming in 2013.
+The term generally carries a negative connotation, with the implication that referring to a transgender person by their former name is unacceptable.

-Trans people who wish to avoid being deadnamed can sometimes face significant bureaucratic and administrative obstacles.
-The legal name change itself requires time, money, and effort.
-Changing corresponding information such as names, emails, and class schedules in some institutions (such as schools) can be difficult.
 Like misgendering, deadnaming can be a form of overt aggression or a microaggression, indicating that the target is not fully accepted as a member of society.
 Transgender activists consider the deadnaming of homicide victims and high-profile celebrities by news media to be a violation of privacy, and a contributing factor to transphobia.
 Deadnaming may also be done accidentally by people who are otherwise supportive of trans individuals, such as supportive family members or friends who have not yet become accustomed to using a trans person's new name.
 Repeated failures to avoid deadnaming, however, can be considered disrespectful.

-Christopher Reed, a professor of history and scholar of queer culture, argued that objecting to deadnaming "inhibits efforts toward self-acceptance and integration".
-Grace Lavery argued that the freedom to deadname is not covered within the principles of academic freedom.
-Disputes surrounding the legitimacy of deadnaming have led to disputes within the LGBT community, with some stating that deadnaming itself is a tangible harm, and others arguing that the policing of deadnaming would resemble a "re-education camp".
+Journalistic style guides, health-practitioner manuals, and LGBTQ advocacy groups advise adopting transgender people's names and pronouns, even when referring to them in the past, prior to transitioning.
+A 2021 survey by The Trevor Project showed that trans and nonbinary youth who changed their name, gender marker, or both on legal documents, including birth certificates and driver's licenses, had lower rates of suicide attempts.

 Queer scholar Lucas Crawford has theorized that some transgender people insist on preventing deadnaming in part as a strategy of prospective self-assertion: "by insisting on the primacy of the present, by seeking to erase the past, or even by emotionally locating their 'real self' in the future, that elusive place where access (to transition, health care, housing, a livable wage, and so on) and social viability tend to appear more abundant."
 Correcting deadnaming by third parties is cited as a way to support trans people.